caprice-j/ggbash/README.md

 1.  **Better EDA experience.** Provide blazingly fast way to do exploratory data anslysis.

-    -   less typing by Prefix Match and Precedence.
+    -   less typing by Partial Match.

-    -   casualy save plots with Pipe Operators and Auto-generated Filenames.
+    -   casually save plots with Pipe Operators and Auto-generated Filenames.

 2.  **Intuitive finalization (to be implemented).** Make it more intuitive to finalize your plots.